Charles-75/Sales-prediction-forecast-kaggle-competition/README.md

 # Sales-prediction-forecast-kaggle-competition

 This kaggle competition deals with a challenging time-series dataset consisting of daily sales data, provided by one of the largest Russian software firms - 1C Company.
 The goal of this competition is to predict total sales for every product and store in the next month.
+The kernel can be found on Kaggle website : https://www.kaggle.com/charles75/sales-forecast-univariate-and-multivariate-lstm

 ## Data description